The Fda Regulations Governing Disclosure Of Individual Cois Require:

 3. Employee Conduct:

 • FDA Standards of Conduct: All FDA employees are subject to stringent ethical standards that require disclosure of any potential conflict of interest, regardless of whether it directly relates to a specific regulatory decision.
-These standards aim to foster an environment of impartiality and prevent situations where personal gain might influence official actions.
+These standards aim to support an environment of impartiality and prevent situations where personal gain might influence official actions.
 The agency utilizes ethical review boards and internal mechanisms to manage potential COIs.

 Types of COIs Subject to Disclosure